Analysis: More wheat feeding and pig disease outbreaks pose double threat to China soymeal demand

 Under current prices, Chinese crushers would lose 50-200 yuan for each tonne of soybeans processed in the coming months, according to crushers and analysts.

-Soybean crush margins in the country’s key oilseed processing province of Shandong slid into negative territory earlier this month for the first time since March 2020.
-On Friday, they stood at -40 yuan per tonne.
+Soybean crush margins in the country's key oilseed processing province of Shandong slid into negative territory earlier this month for the first time since March 2020.
+On Thursday, they stood at -40 yuan per tonne, and may weaken to as low as -300 yuan in the coming months as Brazilian soy supplies mount.

-Reporting by Hallie Gu in Beijing and Naveen Thukral in Singapore; editing by Gavin Maguire and David Evans

 Our Standards: The Thomson Reuters Trust Principles.